nitrogen-lang/nitrogen/docs/stdlib/global/io.md

 readline() will read a line from standard input.
 If a string argument is given, it will be printed before taking input.
 Calling readline() with more than one argument or with an argument that's not a string, will cause the interpreter to error.

+## exit(code: int)

+`exit()` terminates script execution and returns with the error code given.
+If the script is running in response to an SCGI request, the request is immediately returned.